kettanaito/events-pool/README.md

 </p>

 # Events pool
 Accumulate multiple events from different sources into a single pool and dispatch a callback function afterward.
+Supports data aggregation as well!

 ## Getting started
 ### Installation